netlify/labs/features/graph/documentation/partner-onboarding.md

 ### Tokens (refresh, etc.)

-We expect `access token`s to be relatively short-lived (on the order of hours to days, not months or infinite), and to be able to refresh them after they expire using a one-time `refresh token`.
+We expect **access tokens** to be relatively short-lived (on the order of hours to days, not months or infinite) and to be able to refresh them after they expire using a **one-time refresh token**.
 Upon refreshing, we expect a new `access token` and a new `refresh token`.

 ### Scope description